-At Premier Dental Partners, our general and children's dentists are concerned about your child’s total health care.
+At Premier Dental Partners, our dentists are concerned about your child’s total health care.
 Good oral health is an important part of total wellness.
 Establishing us as your child’s “dental home” gives us the opportunity to implement preventive oral hygiene habits that help keep a child from dental and oral disease.
-We focus on prevention, early detection and treatment of dental diseases, and keep current on the latest advances in pediatric dentistry in the St. Louis area area and industry-wide.
+We focus on prevention, early detection and treatment of dental diseases, and keep current on the latest advances in children's dentistry in the St. Louis area and industry-wide.

 Even though gum disease is most common in seniors, children and teens are still at risk for gum or periodontal disease.
 It can be as minor as causing bad breath to something much more serious, like pain and tooth loss.
 No matter what stage of gum disease it is, it’s important that you bring your child to the dentist immediately if you think there is a problem.

 Gum disease is usually caused by a buildup of plaque.
 Plaque contains bacteria, which produce toxins that irritate and damage the gums.
 Common symptoms include gum redness, bleeding while brushing or flossing, receding gum line, loose teeth, constant bad breath and mouth sores.
 It’s important to realize that pain isn’t one of the first symptoms of gum disease, so if your child is experiencing pain, the disease may be further along.

 If your child’s dentist determines that it is gum disease, the dentist will remove the root cause of the problem first—the plaque on your child’s teeth.
 The dentist will clean all around the affected areas and go down to the bottom of the pockets of the tooth to remove the most harmful bacteria.
 The dentist will also look to see if there are any loose fillings or crowns that may need to be repaired and take X-rays to check for bone loss.
 If the disease is severe, or doesn’t get better with time, your child may need oral surgery.Learn More